wgreenlaw1/SWDV-691-Capstone-Project-User-Interface/README.md

 # SWDV-691-Capstone-Project-User-Interface

-This repository will store all the project files realted to the user interface for the ShiftHub application.
-The sprint retrospective is available under the Projects tab.
+ShiftHub is an application that streamlines workforce scheduling processes for managers and employees.
+As part of the development process for this application, this project focuses on the building the application's user interface to support the goals and use cases of the target audience.